Neidz/pixel-art-tools/README.md

 # Notes

 ### General
 - **if you want to create images from entire r/place event (17.9GB of .csv files from 2023) then you should really consider location of those files.
-Using HDD instead of SSD is going to be very slow, so move your data to your SSD since it will be abottleneck.**
+Using HDD instead of SSD is going to be very slow, so move your data to your SSD since it will be a bottleneck.**
 - imagesFromRplaceFeed mode assumes that all [data provided by reddit](https://www.reddit.com/r/place/comments/15bjm5o/rplace_2023_data/) is unpacked and in the same folder.
 Amount of numbers and file names are default values for `numbersInName` and `baseName`, so if raw data is provided without any changes (other than unpacking) then those arguments don't have to be passed.
 - both visualize and countInstances use go routines, so the speed of finding patterns heavily depends on amount of threads of your cpu.
 - verbose parameter in imagesFromRplaceFeed mode doesn't silence warnings, errors and important informations.
 Some problems won't stop program but will be printed to the console like for example failing to parse the line in .csv file.